Menu Close

 Historical Context

-• Geographia: The work includes instructions for constructing maps using different projections, of which the Ptolemy’s1st projection is the simplest.
+• Geographia: The work includes instructions for constructing maps using different projections, of which the Ptolemy’s 1st projection is the simplest.
 Ptolemy provided coordinates for the known world, allowing later geographers to create maps based on his data.

 Nuremberg Chronicle – 1493